tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasExpectedResponse
 - Preferred Label: has Expected Response
-- Definition: Text describing the logic to be followed by an Implementation of a Specification specifying the values of ResponseStatus and ResponseResults that should be produced from the evaluation of input InformationElements.
+- Definition: Text describing the logic to be followed by a bdqffdq:Implementation of a bdqffdq:Specification specifying the values of bdqffdq:ResponseStatus and bdqffdq:ResponseResults that should be produced from the evaluation of input bdqffdq:InformationElements.
 - Range xsd:string
-- Comments: The description of the logic of a test Specification.
+- Comments: The description of the logic of a Test Specification.
 A bdqffdq:hasExpectedResponse is expected to be a data property of a Specification.

 ********************